•

 aboutkris

-This is my Life as a 32 year old husband and father of two and my Work as an Interactive Marketing Director currently telecommuting to Hudson in Chicago from home in Rochester, NY.
+This is my Life as a 37 year old husband and father of two and Bennett International Group in McDonough, GA relocating from home in Rochester, NY.

 more about me...